ngoodie/RLNN_AsteroidsAI/README.md

 Reinforcement Learning A.I that plays a clone of the classic arcade game of Asteroids.

 Each agent uses a neural network with 9 input dimensions:
-8 of which are for all directions around the agent in 45º increments, and one for determining if it can shoot.
+8 of which sense for asteroids around the spaceship in 45º increments and return the distance if there is one present, and one for determining if it can shoot.

 The network has 16 dimensions in the hidden layer and 4 output dimensions that determine the agent's next action: